deezer/stone/README.md

 ## Command-line arguments

 - `-n` `—-exp-name`, the name of the experiment.
-If the experience name was used before and
+If the experience name was used before and checkpoints are saved, then the training will continue from the checkpoint of the experiment of the same name.
 - `-tt` `--train-type` , type of training: `ks` (key signature) for stone12, `ks_mode` for stone24.
 - `-c` `--circle-type` , the circle where key signature profile is projected.
 1 or 7.
+1 for circle of semitones and y for circle of fifths.
 - `-s` `--save-dir`, the path where the checkpoint and tensorboard logs will be saved.
 - `-e` `--n-epochs` , number of epochs.
 - `-ts` `-train-steps` , steps of training per epoch.